-As an Arms Length Body, operating within specific powers and duties derived from Statute, the Commission's work will support the delivery of the NIO's high level outcome using a set of key objectives, associated activities and the indicators and performance measures.
-The Commission welcomes the adoption of the OBA approach by the NIO which is a shift away from outputs to outcomes and is consistent with that taken by the NI Executive in its Programme for Government.
+As an Arms Length Body, operating within specific powers and duties derived from Statute, the Commission's work will support the delivery of the NIO's high level outcome using a set of objectives, associated actions together with key indicators and performance measures.
+The Commission welcomes the adoption of the OBA approach by the NIO which is a shift away from outputs to measurable outcomes, consistent with that taken by the NI Executive in its Programme for Government.